zcallan/sketch-bacon-ipsum/README.md

 # sketch-bacon-ipsum

-Credits to [Bacon Ipsum](https://baconipsum.com/json-api/) for the API.
+Credits to [Bacon Ipsum](https://baconipsum.com/json-api/) for the API and image.

 Since this plugin uses `async`/`await`, please make sure your version of Node is up to date.